xxrxhj/Pacific-Northwest-View/README.md

 7.5
 ```
-11. finally we remove the outliers and return the skewness value
+11. Finally we remove the outliers and return the skewness value

 weather['avg_cloud_cover_8'] = np.where(weather['avg_cloud_cover_8']<1.0, 1.0, weather['avg_cloud_cover_8'])